 Even as recent as a couple of months ago, many of the top tech sources including Linus and Hardware Unboxed have pointed out that 4-core 8-thread CPUs are still more than enough to meet gaming demands.
 While the number of cores does affect performance in a few CPU-intensive titles, it’s the basic architecture, frequency, and L3 cache that still affects frames and visual quality in games the most.
 It’s also the multi-tasking aspect of modern gaming, and not gaming itself, that’s an issue for lower-tier (not lower-generation) CPUs.

-But it is also important to pay attention to current and future games such as BF 2042 as they have proven to be quite a CPU-dependent game.
+But it is also important to pay attention to newer current and future games such as Battlefield 2042 as they have proven to be quite CPU-dependent games.

 Answer: No, Alder Lake CPUs are not worth it currently if you are building a PC mostly for modern gaming unless you fall under the two previous categories.
 But once the price starts to decrease, it certainly will be.